haesleinhuepf/git-bob/README.md

 ### Adding new LLMs / prompt handlers

 If you use institutional LLM-servers which are accessible from the internet (or from your gitlab-server), you can use them using git-bob by implementing a new prompt handler function with a predefined signature.
-E.g. if your LLM-server is openai-compatible, you can reuse the `prompt_openai` function, and you just need to enter the url of your LLM-server like this:
+E.g. if your LLM-server is openai-compatible, you can reuse the `prompt_openai` function, adjust parameters such as `max_response_tokens`, and the url of your LLM-server like this:

 ```python
 def prompt_my_custom_llm(message: str, model=None, image=None):